mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

-# Deep Learning and Reinforcement Learning
+# Machine Learning Capstone: Deployment of a Recommender System

 These are my notes and the code of the [IBM Machine Learning Professional Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning) offered by IBM & Coursera.